con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And so the aims of helpless mundane beings,
 Who seek the fruits of perfect liberation.
-Just this, taught in the *Māyājāla*'s system,
+Just this proclaimed within the *Māyājāla* is
-Is the pure path that leads to excellence: (166)
+The noble path that leads to excellence: (166)

 > gambhīrodāravaipulyo mahārtho jagadarthakṛt |